mvhutz/rebater/docs/transformer.md

   SST@{ shape: docs, label: "All Table Data" }
 ```

 First, the transformer searches for a set of sources, and extracts the data from it, in tabular format.
+This is defined via [various "source" operations](./schema.md#sources).

-This is done via [various "source" operations](./schema.md#sources).
+Each operation is run sequentially, and produces 2D matrices of text data.
+These are all collected into one set of tables, and moved to pre-processing.

-### 2. Preprocess Data
+### 2 Preprocess Data

 ```mermaid
 graph LR